Post

 [-] Running git checkout .

-1. to be admin, we simply need to add this cookie SECRET_COOKIE_VALUE=thisisahugesecret:
+1. To be admin, we simply need to add this cookie SECRET_COOKIE_VALUE=thisisahugesecret:

 1